 A truck being loaded improperly is another common cause of trucking accidents.
 When the load is not distributed or balanced it can cause the truck’s weight to shift when moving, causing the load to fall off onto the roadways or, in some instances, even the truck itself to topple over.
 There are numerous degrees and types of improper loading.
 Proving this type of causation may be difficult if you are unfamiliar with performing a post-accident investigation.
-At Shiver Hamilton, we can handle this and the rest of the discovery process for you, while counseling you at each stage.
+At Shiver Hamilton Campbell, we can handle this and the rest of the discovery process for you, while counseling you at each stage.
 You don’t have to go it alone.
 We want to help.

 6. Negligent Entrustment or Negligent Selection